BlinkTagInc/node-gtfs/README.md

 ### gtfs.getTimetablePages(query, projection, options)

 Queries timetable_pages and returns a promise.
 The result of the promise is an array of timetable_pages.
 These are from the non-standard `timetable_pages.txt` file.
+See [documentation and examples of this file](https://github.com/BlinkTagInc/gtfs-to-html#build-timetable_pagestxt).

     // Get all timetable_pages for an agency gtfs.getTimetablePages({